Let's start this one with an analogy. You'll soon understand why.

 LAC courses include at least one foreign language.
 So once you have your degree, you can pursue a career as a qualified translator, transcriber, or interpreter or become a language teacher, journalist, etc.

-This includes public policy, politics, business, and even working for NGOs and charity.
+It includes public policy, politics, business, and even working for NGOs and charity.

-These skills are often overlooked in large reputed colleges where you seldom get the chance to interact and contribute.
+These skills are often overlooked in prominent, reputed colleges where you seldom get the chance to interact and contribute.
 If you're considering an education that helps you gain a similar skill set, you should learn more about Liberal Arts Colleges.

 The knowledge you get there will help you secure your first job out of college and help you make important life decisions.